Code 3 (film): Production

 In January 2023, it was announced that Wilson and Howery would star and executive produce the film.
 Later that month, it was announced that Carrero was cast opposite Wilson and Howery.
 In February 2023, it was announced that Brown, Kennedy and Fuller were cast in the film and that production was underway.
 Later that month, it was announced that Harris was cast.
-Filming occurred in Santa Clarita, California, in February 2023.
+Filming occurred in Hawthorne, California, Inglewood, California, and Santa Clarita, California, in February and March 2023.

 Release

-In May 2025, Aura Entertainment acquired the distribution rights, with the film being released on September 12, 2025.
+In May 2025, Aura Entertainment acquired the distribution rights, with the film being released in theaters on September 12, 2025.
+Code 3 was released on Amazon, Apple, and other rental services on September 30, 2025.
+It began streaming on Hulu on January 9, 2026.

 Reception

+Ben Gibbons of Screen Rant rated the film a 9 out of 10.
 Shawn Van Horn of Collider rated the film a 7 out of 10.
 Julian Roman of MovieWeb rated the film a 3.5 out of 5.
 Clint Worthington of RogerEbert.com awarded the film three stars out of four.